Blue Streak (film)

 Blue Streak is a 1999 American buddy cop action comedy film directed by Les Mayfield.
 Inspired by the 1965 film The Big Job, the film stars Martin Lawrence, Luke Wilson, Dave Chappelle, Peter Greene, Nicole Ari Parker and William Forsythe.
-Lawrence plays Miles Logan, a jewel thief who tries to retrieve a diamond he left at a police station, whereupon he disguises himself as detective named Malone and gets paired with real policeman Detective Carlson to investigate burglaries.
+Lawrence plays Miles Logan, a jewel thief who tries to retrieve a diamond he left at a police station, whereupon he disguises himself as a detective named Malone and gets paired with real policeman Detective Carlson to investigate burglaries.
 The film was shot on location in California.
 The prime shooting spot was Sony Pictures Studios, which is located in Culver City, California.

 Blue Streak was released theatrically by Columbia Pictures on September 17, 1999, and opened as the number one movie in North America.
 Despite receiving mixed reviews from critics, it went on to gross nearly $120 million at the worldwide box office against a $36 million budget.
 The film's soundtrack album, featuring a number of popular urban/hip-hop artists, was certified gold.

 Plot

 Jewel thief Miles Logan and his crew—best friend Eddie, getaway driver Tulley, and new recruit Deacon—steal a $17 million diamond during a heist in Los Angeles.
 During the escape, Deacon betrays the crew, killing Eddie and trying to take the diamond for himself.
 As the police arrive, Miles hides the diamond inside the air ducts of a building under construction before being arrested.
 Deacon escapes.

 Two years later, Miles is released from prison and tries to reconnect with his girlfriend Janiece, who ends their relationship after learning the truth about his past.
 Determined to retrieve the diamond, Miles discovers the building where he hid it is now a LAPD station.
 To gain access, he disguises himself as a pizza deliveryman, steals an access card, and visits his forger uncle, Lou, who helps him create fake police credentials.
 Assuming the identity of Detective Malone, Miles is mistakenly assigned to the Robbery/Homicide division—located where the diamond is hidden.

 While trying to access the ducts, Miles accidentally foils a prisoner escape, gaining praise and a new partner, Detective Carlson.
 Forced to maintain his cover, Miles begins working cases while continuing his secret search for the diamond.
-His street smarts and criminal insight help him solve crimes, earning respect from his colleagues and a promotion.
+His street smarts and criminal insight help him solve crimes, earning respect from his colleagues and later a promotion.

 On their first case, Miles quickly uncovers a staged burglary.
 On the way back, he and Carlson stumble upon an armed robbery—committed by Tulley.
 Miles arrests him before he is shot but is then blackmailed: Tulley demands $50,000 to keep quiet about Miles's true identity.